wkumari/draft-wkumari-opsawg-sdi/README.md

    $ scp SN19842256.enc config.example.com:/tftpboot

 B.3.
-Step 3: Decrypting and using the config.
+Step 3: Decrypting and using the configuration.

    When the router connects to the operator's network it will detect that does not have a valid configuration file, and will start the